ruyixu00/ruyixu00.github.io/_pages/cworks.md

 **Future Plans**

-I intend to use the plots of different molecules along with their enthalpy values to estimate the energy density and temperature of different regions.
-Hopefully using this information and blackbody spectrum of the region we can have a better idea of the relative velocity of the star forming region.
+I intend to use the plots of different molecules to calculate column density of the molecues in the gas cluster to determine the virial stability of the cluster.